keeran97/connectivity-graph/README.md

 ## Usage
 1. Once successfully installed, start the Jupyter Notebook.

-#### NOTE: If the browser doesn’t automatically open, the Notebook can be accessed via the URL provided.
+**NOTE**: *If the browser doesn’t automatically open, the Notebook can be accessed via the URL provided.*

 2. Navigate to and open the *connectivity_graph.ipynb* notebook.